WHSBLA - Coaches Certification Program

 ALL COACHES: Any coach (volunteer or paid) is required to

-- Maintain a current/valid US Lacrosse Membership to include a criminal background check of a NATIONAL SCOPE
+- Maintain a current/valid US Lacrosse Membership to include an NCSI Background Check AND Abuse Prevention course.

 - Maintain a current/valid CPR/First Aid card